matteobecchi/timeseries_analysis/README.md

 `matplotlib`, `numpy`, `plotly`, `scipy`.

 ## Gaussian fitting procedure
-1. The histogram of the time-series is computed, using the `bins='auto'` numpy option (unless a different `bins` is passed as imput parameter).
+1. The histogram of the time-series is estimated using scipy.stats.gauss_kde.
-2. The histogram is smoothed with moving average with a window proportional to the number of bins (unless there are less that 50 bins, in wich case no smoothing occurs).
-3. The absolute maximum of the histogram is found.
+2. The absolute maximum of the histogram is found.
-4. Two Gaussian fits are performed:
+3. Two Gaussian fits are performed:
  * The first one inside the interval between the two minima surrounding the maximum.
  * The second one inside the interval where the peak around the maxima has its half height.
-5. Both fits, if converged, are evaluated according to the coefficinet of determination r^2.
+4. Both fits, if converged, are evaluated according to the coefficinet of determination r^2.
-6. Finally, the fit with the best score is chosen.
+5. Finally, the fit with the best score is chosen.
 If only one of the two converged, that one is chosen.
 If none of the fits converges, the iterative procedure stops, returning a warning message.

 ## Aknowledgements
 Thanks to Andrew Tarzia for all the help with the code formatting and documentation, and to Domiziano Doria, Chiara Lionello and Simone Martino for the beta-testing.
 Writing all this code wouldn't have been possible without the help of ChatGPT.